keensam04/mlops-titanic/README.md

 # mlops-titanic
-A demo of basic ML Ops using titanic dataset
+A demo of basic ML Ops using Titanic dataset

 ## Setup

 ### Python
 The code in the repo has been written in python and tested with v3.10.
 Follow the instructions [here](https://docs.python.org/3.10/using/index.html) to setup python in the local machine.
 If you already have another version of python installed, it is recommended to use [pyenv](https://github.com/pyenv/pyenv?tab=readme-ov-file#usage) to manage different python versions.

 ### kfp sdk
-Kubeflow Pipelines is a platform for building and deploying portable, scalable machine learning workflows based on Docker containers within the Kubeflow project.
+[Kubeflow Pipelines](https://www.kubeflow.org/docs/components/pipelines/legacy-v1/introduction/) is a platform for building and deploying portable, scalable machine learning workflows based on Docker containers within the Kubeflow project.
 In order to ensure a fresh environment, create a new virtual environment using the following command.
 Run the command in the project root
 ```bash
 python3.10 -m venv .venv